pmadruga/ds-jobindex/reports/blogpost_engine.md

 | 10            | Social- og sundhedshjælper eller -assistent til fast nattevagt på Rosenhavens plejecenter           |                                       | Center for Neurorehabilitering(CfN) - Filadelfia søger SSA til aftenvagt         | Erfaren Neurologisk fysioterapeut til Sundhedshuset                                        |
 Table: model comparison for the query "Fysioterapeut til neurorehabilitering"

-When the query starts getting longer, a few interpretations can be drawn, shown in the table above:
+When the search query ("Fysioterapeut til neurorehabilitering", in this case) starts getting longer, a few interpretations can be drawn, shown in the table above:

 1. A few results returned via Jobindex.dk are irrelevant.
-Other results are the in health area but still somewhat distant from the actual query.
-It's even more interesting when looking at the Direct Search.
+The remaining results are in the health sector but still somewhat distant from the actual query.
-2. Direct Search returns one result only.
-In fact, all the terms in the query are present in Direct Search results.
-This result does not appear in the Jobindex results.
+2. Direct Search returns one result only since all the terms in the query are present in Direct Search results, but not more than those.
+This Direct Search result does not appear in the Jobindex results.
 3. The first result from TFIDF is the actual query.
-The remainder of results are also quite relevant since they revolve around Neurorehabilitation and/or Therapists.
+The remainder of the results is also quite relevant since they revolve around Neurorehabilitation and/or Therapists.
+It's the first example where we get similar results to the actual query, without using words from the initial query.
-3. BERT also presents very good results.
-The first result matches the query and subsequent results present variations of the word "neurorehabilitering", such as "neuropædiatri", "Neurologi","Neuroteam" and "Neurologisk".
+3. BERT also presents outstanding results.
+The first result matches the query and subsequent results demonstrate variations of the word "neurorehabilitering", such as "neuropædiatri", "Neurologi","Neuroteam" and "Neurologisk".

-It's possible to see that BERT exceeds in quality of returned results, since "neurorehabilitation" is the area of expertise, whereas TFIDF just revolves around variations of the profession.
-But let's see two examples where BERT exceeds on a greater margin.
+It's now possible to see that BERT exceeds in the quality of returned results.
+Specifically, the word  "neurorehabilitation" is the area of expertise.

+On the other hand, TFIDF revolves around variations of the profession, hence losing track of what matters, which is the "neurorehabilitation" sector.
+But let's see two examples where BERT exceeds on a more significant margin.

 ### Example 3 - "*Tekniker til neurorehabilitering*"

 This query roughly translates to "Technician for neurorehabilitation".
 With this query, there are no Direct Search results, hence no TFIDF results.
-For that reason, the columns were omitted in the table below.
+For that reason, the table below omits Direct Search and TFIDF columns.

 | result number | Jobindex.dk ([url](https://www.jobindex.dk/jobsoegning?maxdate=20200326&mindate=20200226&archive=1&q=Tekniker+til+neurorehabilitering))                                                                                        | BERT                                                                                       |
 |---------------|-----------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|